Click a link or scroll below to read about volunteer opportunities in our:

 Cat Socialization Specialist/Cat Foster Assistant – Visit cats staying at one of the pet stores or in a foster’s home to give them extra attention and play time.
 Requires a commitment to come in once a week at a time of your choosing.

-Volunteers for Dog Fosters - This program is designed to match volunteers who cannot foster dogs the opportunity to work with dogs in foster care.
+Dog Support Roles – This program is designed to match volunteers who cannot foster dogs the opportunity to work with dogs in foster care.
 We have lots of opportunities for volunteers to become involved:

 - Take photos and write up profiles